Type Support

 The styles are applied for files and directories with different file system permissions.

-as foreground color and a bold
+Directories using nord9 as foreground color and a bold font style.

 Links

-The styles are applied for symbolic and hard links using nord8
+The styles are applied for symbolic and hard links using nord8 as foreground color.
+Hard links additionally have a underline font style.

-The foreground color of invalid symbolic links are colored by nord11
+The foreground color of invalid symbolic links are colored by nord11 while non-existent link targets using nord11 as background color and nord4 foreground with bold font styles.

 Executables

-The styles are applied for executables using nord7
+The styles are applied for executables using nord7 as foreground color with a bold font style.

 Blocks and Sockets